-In late march the mapping was completed, with extra ordinary efforts from volunteers Jeremy and Mike who between them mapped 99% of the locations needed.
-We are now in the data checking phase and a searchable public map will be available later this spring.
+In late march 2020 the mapping was completed, with extra ordinary efforts from volunteers Jeremy and Mike who between them mapped 99% of the locations needed.
+The searchable map is available here why not take a look?

 Looking at Lidar in the Levels!

-Our citizen science mapping project aims to enhance the local historic record by completing the first full transcription of the lidar data for the Gwent levels.
+Our citizen science mapping project aimed to enhance the local historic environment record (HER) by completing the first full transcription of the lidar data for the Gwent levels.
 Lidar is a fantastic resource that allows us to identify many subtle surface features that remain as traces of past human activity in the landscape.
-After completing our training course all you need is a sharp pair of eyes and our monument dictionary, and you’ll be set to reveal the secrets of the lidar data.